How to master small business finance in six steps

-Financial literacy – the knowledge and skills needed to manage your financial affairs – is not just important in business; it’s imperative.
+Financial literacy – the knowledge and skills needed to manage your financial affairs – is not just important in business, it’s imperative in life.
 Entrepreneurs flourish and flounder as a result of their ability – or lack of – to juggle the complexities of business finance.
 Financial literacy is not usually why people decide to start a business but as soon as the expenses begin to flow, it’s a skill that keeps the doors open.

 The obvious benefit of mastering your finances is balancing the books and keeping cash flow steady – not only does this help manage the growth of your business but it can also be a deciding factor when it comes to securing business loans from lenders.

 Financial competence also reduces the likelihood that you’ll overlook essential business liabilities like tax payments, GST and superannuation.